9aia/thal/pm/BACKLOG.md

 - ---
 - Add chat item option "Delete chat"
 - Add "Create another character" button for faster multiple creation on preview env
+- Add button to create character in the discover characters page (aside of search field)
+- Add character search to new-chat view search
+- Add "Delete character" and "Edit character" actions to chat header options and contact view if you're the owner
 - Add query param to add contact from URL (eg. /app/chat/username?add=true and /app?add-contact=username) and others
 - ---
 - Save message input state and other fields in local storage